Stjepan Tomas

 Stjepan Tomas (born 6 March 1976) is a Croatian professional football manager and former player.
-His previous clubs include Dinamo Zagreb, Vicenza, Como, Fenerbahçe, Galatasaray and Rubin Kazan.
-He played as centre-back, and at one point in his career as defensive midfielder.

 Club career

 In August 2007, Tomas signed a two-year contract with Russian club Rubin Kazan, for a fee of €4.8 million.
 On 31 January 2010, he signed a contract with Turkish side Gaziantepspor until the end of the season.
 Then he moved to Bucaspor, a newly promoted Süper Lig team.

 International career

 Tomas made his debut for Croatia in an April 1998 friendly match against Poland, coming on as a 60th-minute substitute for Tomislav Rukavina, and earned a total of 49 caps, scoring 1 goal.
 He was part of the team at the 2002 FIFA World Cup, where he played in all three games in the group stage before they were eliminated.
 He was also on the national squad at the Euro 2004, but did not play in any games.
 He also played for the national team in their third and last game at the 2006 FIFA World Cup against Australia, which became his final international appearance.